NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

     // a convenient helper functions to list mesages cy.mailosaurListMessages(Cypress.env('MAILOSAUR_SERVERID')).its('items').its('length').should('not.eq', 0);

-    // this helper command replaces the comples cy.task('findEmailToUser') utility we had to create cy.mailosaurGetMessage(
+    // this helper command replaces the complex cy.task('findEmailToUser') utility we had to create cy.mailosaurGetMessage(
       Cypress.env('MAILOSAUR_SERVERID'),
       { sentTo: userEmail },